Street Dogs

-Street Dogs were an American punk rock band from Boston, Massachusetts, formed in 2002 by former Dropkick Murphys singer Mike McColgan.
-The band disbanded in early 2020 after 17 years together.
+Street Dogs is an American punk rock band from Boston, Massachusetts, formed in 2002 by former Dropkick Murphys singer Mike McColgan.
+The band disbanded in early 2020 after 17 years together but reunited again in 2024.

 History

 In 1997, McColgan left Dropkick Murphys "to pursue a lifelong dream of becoming a firefighter for the Boston Fire Department."
 In 2002, McColgan decided he could no longer stay away from music and formed Street Dogs.
-They first recorded a seven song-demo, which feature McColgan along with his former Dropkick Murphys bandmate Jeff Erna on drums, Rob Guidotti on guitar and Bill Close on bass.
+They first recorded a seven-song demo, which featured McColgan along with his former Dropkick Murphys bandmate Jeff Erna on drums, Rob Guidotti on guitar, and Bill Close on bass.
 They signed with CrossCheck Records in 2003, with Michelle Paulhus now on bass.
 By the time they started recording their first album, they yet again had someone else on bass, this time Johnny Rioux.
-Savin Hill (which was produced by former The Mighty Mighty Bosstones member Nate Albert and featured guest appearances by Al Barr and Ken Casey from Dropkick Murphys) was a success and resulted in a supporting tour with Celtic punk band Flogging Molly.
+Savin Hill (which was produced by former Mighty Mighty Bosstones member Nate Albert and featured guest appearances by Al Barr and Ken Casey from Dropkick Murphys) was a success and resulted in a supporting tour with Celtic punk band Flogging Molly.

-The band underwent a complete shuffle in 2004 when McColgan took a leave of absence from his firefighting career to devote time to recording and promoting their second album Back to the World.The Street Dogs at this time enlisted Marcus Hollar on lead guitar, and expanded the range of their sound with the addition of rhythm guitarist Tobe Bean III.
-The drummer's spot was filled by Joe Sirois, formerly of The Mighty Mighty Bosstones.
+The band underwent a complete shuffle in 2004 when McColgan took a leave of absence from his firefighting career to devote time to recording and promoting their second album Back to the World.
+The Street Dogs at this time enlisted Marcus Hollar on lead guitar, and expanded the range of their sound with the addition of rhythm guitarist Tobe Bean III.
+The drummer's spot was filled by Joe Sirois, formerly of the Mighty Mighty Bosstones.

 Their second release, Back to the World, proved to be even more of a success for the band.
-It was hailed critically in the United States, Europe and Japan and opened the doors to touring with Social Distortion, Tiger Army, Bad Religion, Millencolin (in Europe), The Bouncing Souls (US and Japan) and The Briefs.
+It was hailed critically in the United States, Europe and Japan and opened the doors to touring with Social Distortion, Tiger Army, Bad Religion, Millencolin (in Europe), the Bouncing Souls (US and Japan) and the Briefs.
 The band also toured on the Vans Warped Tour in the summer of 2005 and embarked on their first headlining tours in the US and Europe.

-2006 saw more shows, both headlining and opening for the likes of Rancid, The Adolescents and The Bouncing Souls.
-Also in 2006, released their third album, Fading American Dream.
-It was recorded earlier in the year with producer Ted Hutt (Flogging Molly, Madcap, The Bouncing Souls).
+2006 saw more shows, both headlining and opening for the likes of Rancid, the Adolescents and the Bouncing Souls.
+Also in 2006, they released their third album, Fading American Dream.
+It was recorded earlier in the year with producer Ted Hutt (Flogging Molly, Madcap, the Bouncing Souls).